Cindy Hartford has put down deep roots

 Cindy Hartford and her husband, Brian, moved to Prince George in 1995 and put down roots … deep roots at Pacific Western Brewing and in the community.

-PWB’s Quality Assurance team leader says: “I started working at the brewery in 1996.
+In September, Cindy becomes PWB’s Plant Manager.
+She says: “I started working at the brewery in 1996.
 Over the past 21 years my role has expanded greatly.
 I started in the Quality Assurance department as a technician learning the production and brewhouse areas.

 “When I started I believe I was the youngest person here and I learned a great deal from all the senior employees.
 This learning environment and the opportunities that have come my way are why I am still here.”

 The Brewhouse is where Cindy has seen the most change including the introduction of the ISO 9000 system, a quality assurance discipline that required Cindy to acquire an intimate knowledge of all the brewery systems.

 “Brewery management has been adamant that we try new things and do them the best way we can.
 I took on that challenge and did my best to help PWB succeed in many different areas including the introduction of flavoured water, energy drinks, organic beverages, soda pop, vodka drinks and now ciders.

 “Now the production area will see a huge technological change and I am excited to be a part of this improvement,” she says.